Ryanair says MAX woes could delay growth plans by up to two years

 DUBLIN (Reuters) - Ryanair (RYA.I) may have to push back its long-term target of flying 200 million passengers per year by as much as two years due to delays in the delivery of Boeing’s (BA.N) 737 MAX jet, Europe’s largest low-cost carrier said on Monday.

-Ryanair, one of the biggest customers of the grounded jet, with 210 on order, hopes to have its first 55 jets flying by summer 2021, a year later than originally planned, with 50 more planes per year in place for the following three summers.
+Ryanair, one of the biggest customers of the grounded jet, with 210 on order, hopes to have its first 55 jets flying by summer 2021, a year later than originally planned, with 50 more planes per year due for each of the following three summers.

-But Chief Executive Michael O’Leary suggested Boeing’s delivery schedule could ultimately be up to two years late - meaning it may hit its long-term 200-million passenger target by March 2026 rather than March 2024.
+But Chief Executive Michael O’Leary suggested Boeing’s delivery schedule could ultimately be up to two years late - meaning it may hit its long-term 200 million passenger target by March 2026 rather than March 2024.

 “What is likely is they will push out that delivery profile with Boeing by at least 12 months,” O’Leary said in a pre-recorded video presentation in which he was asked about the impact of Boeing’s decision to temporarily halt the production of the MAX.